Slins-23/flutter-guitar-tuner/README.md

 Not only would this application be very flexible, but very portable as well.

-#### String-by-string Tuner
+5. String-by-string Tuner

 String-by-string version of the tuner.
 Currently only implemented one tuner, which is chromatic.

-#### Add more default tuning options
+6. Add more default tuning options

-The only tuning options currently is the standard tuning and a testing tuning.
+The only tuning options currently are the standard tuning and a testing tuning.

-#### Make my own pitch detector and improve algorithm speed
+7. Make my own pitch detector and improve algorithm speed

-Currently using an implementation from the "TarsosDSP" Java library, and my custom-made plugin that needs refactoring.
+Currently using an implementation from the "TarsosDSP" Java library, where there could be performance gains in many ways.

-#### Metronome
+8. Metronome

 Make a metronome.

-#### Improve theming and add custom-made user themes
+9. Improve theming and add custom-made user themes

 Allow users to create their own themes.
-Maybe in the future have an API to where users can share/download themes between themselves? - If everything goes as planned, this feature might be paid and not uploaded to this repository;

 ## Bugs to fix

-1. When it's the first time the app is opened in the user's device, it does not start recording straight away, needing a restart to properly work;
-2. The settings that have both a slider and text fields as inputs are incosistent with each other;
+1. The settings that have both a slider and text fields as inputs are incosistent with each other;
-3. App randomly closes sometimes on the Android Emulator (haven't encountered this issue on the actual Android device);
-4. Haven't tested other emulators/devices for possible rendering and positioning issues, as well as hardware limitations;
+2. Haven't tested other emulators/devices for possible rendering and positioning issues, as well as hardware limitations
+3. Font doesn't render octaves greater than 4;
+4. When adding a new tuning containing too many strings/big letters, the dropdown button overflows
+5. Native stepper customization, currently relies on modifying a base Flutter dart file;